 The Series shifted to Detroit for Monday and Tuesday games October 11 and 12.
 The teams split the games with the Pirates outlasting Detroit 8-6 on Monday and George Mullin shutting out the Pirates on Tuesday 5-0.
 The series was tied two games all as the teams headed back to Pittsburgh for Game Five on Wednesday.

 The Pirates and Tigers were greeted with raw weather and crowd of 21,706 at Forbes Field.
-Babe Adams won his second game although he gave up two homers early in the game.
+Babe Adams won his second game although he gave up two homers.
 Dreyfuss had erected temporary bleachers in center field and while the Tigers took early advantage of it, a three-run shot by Fred Clarke in the seventh inning to those same bleachers sealed the victory for Pittsburgh, 8-4.

 Game Six was back in Detroit and George Mullin held on and won 5-4 despite a furious rally in the ninth inning by the Pirates.
 The series was now tied three games all.
 Dreyfuss and Detroit President Frank Navin were again subjected to a coin toss to determine the site of Game Seven.
 Navin won and on October 16, the Tigers drew their biggest Series attendance of 17, 562.
 The Detroit fans went home disappointed as Series hero Babe Adams pitched an 8-0 shut out.
 Barney Dreyfuss had his first World Championship.
 Pittsburgh Mayor William Magee began preparations for a holiday honoring the team: "The national game exemplifies the spirit of the American people as well or better than anything else.
 Today we are the envy of the entire country.
 Pittsburg [sic] during the past two weeks has excited the interest of the entire civilized world."